brandonkramer/ddev-vite/README.md

 ddev get wp-strap/ddev-vite
 ddev restart
 ```
-Or simply bootstrap a new WP project with these combined commands: (make sure to change title & URL inside `wp core install` command accordingly)
+Or simply bootstrap a new WP project with these combined commands using this add-on: (make sure to change title & URL inside `wp core install` command accordingly)

 ```shell
 mkdir wordpress